NBizzell/time-lapse-crystals/Lesson-3/README.md

 1. Question students on what they expect to see happen.

 ### Homework
-Write up the experiment Method.
+Write up the experiment method.

 ## Licence